serverfarmer/sf-backup/README.md

 There are 3 "magic" files, that are recognized by Server Farmer:

-- `.weekly` causes backup scripts to skip this directory
+- `.weekly` causes backup scripts to skip this directory in `daily` mode (backup is done only on Sundays)
 - `.nobackup` completely removes parent directory from backup
-- `/var/www/.subdirectories` - works only in `/var/www` directory, causes backing up each `/var/www` subdirectory separately, instead of just `/var/www` as a whole
+- `.subdirectories` - works only inside `/var/www` directory, causes backing up each `/var/www` subdirectory separately, instead of just `/var/www` as a whole

 ### Backup encryption